Frequently Asked Questions, Prices and solutions

 So, the bottom line is that we do not offer the normal "free estimates" thing because we have such a great service, great designs, great online reviews, and pictures.

 We want to work with you.

 What do your loft beds cost?

 We want to help everyone, so we have three level of pricing.
 Let's find one that works for you:

-Standard Level packages include a lofted bed to loft any size mattress.
-You get a free phone consultation, and a free sketch, with Sander Hicks, Zen CEO.
-We will loft the bed, and give you a ships ladder, a standard doug fir or pine railing, with everything finished, sanded and varnished with clear coat.
+Standard Level packages include a basic lofted bed, for a twin or full mattress, a free phone consultation, and a free sketch, with Sander Hicks, Zen's CEO.
+We will loft the bed, and give you a ships' ladder, a standard doug fir or pine railing, with everything finished, sanded and varnished with clear coat.
 Birch plywood, with varnished floor in loft.